PFE-MCTS/MCTS-Games/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 # GenericGame
 _GenericGame is a generic Monte-Carlo tree search engine.
-This project is a master degree end of study project internship_
+This code has been developped in the context of an internship for computer science master degree studies._

 ## Overview

-_GenericGame is a Monte Carlo tree search engine That allows you to apply Monte-Carlo tree search to any combinatorial game, programmed according to a standard defined in the [standard.py file](https://github.com/PFE-MCTS/MCTS-Games/blob/master/Standard.py)_
+_GenericGame is a Monte Carlo tree search engine applying Monte-Carlo tree search on combinatorial games, where the game specific properties are defined in [standard.py file](https://github.com/PFE-MCTS/MCTS-Games/blob/master/Standard.py)_

 ## Dependencies